KonradWasikiewicz/Backtester_app/docs/architecture.md

 - UI components should not contain business logic
 - UI should only interact with the Application Layer, never directly with Core or Data
 - Components should be reusable where possible
+- **State Management**: Uses `dcc.Store` components for managing specific UI states, such as backtest results availability.

 **Sub-components**:
-- `app_factory.py`: App setup and entry point
+- `app_factory.py`: App setup and entry point, including main layout and `dcc.Store` definitions.
 - `wizard/`: Strategy configuration wizard layout and logic
-- `layouts/`: Other page layout components (e.g., results display)
+- `layouts/`: Other page layout components (e.g., results display with loading indicators)
 - `components/`: Reusable UI elements (cards, tooltips, etc.)
-- `callbacks/`: UI event handlers registration
+- `callbacks/`: UI event handlers registration (results callbacks triggered by `dcc.Store`)

 ### 2. Application Layer